Course Outline

 Introduction to AI Threat Modeling for Government

-• Comparison of AI attack surfaces with traditional systems
+• Comparison of AI attack surfaces with traditional IT systems

 Adversarial Attacks on AI Models for Government

-• Understanding adversarial examples and perturbation techniques in government applications
+• Understanding adversarial examples and perturbation techniques in the context of government systems

-• Differentiating between white-box and black-box attacks in public sector systems
+• Differentiating between white-box and black-box attacks in government AI models

-• Techniques for visualizing and crafting adversarial samples for enhanced security
+• Techniques for visualizing and crafting adversarial samples for government use cases

 Model Inversion and Privacy Leakage for Government

-• Methods for inferring training data from model output in government systems
+• Methods for inferring training data from model outputs in government systems

-• Assessing privacy risks in classification and generative models used by government agencies
+• Evaluation of privacy risks in classification and generative models used by government agencies

 Data Poisoning and Backdoor Injections for Government